Telangana

 What’s Next for Contract Employees?

-The future of thousands of contract employees in Telangana now hangs in the balance.
+The future of contract employees in Telangana now hangs in the balance.
 The government may be forced to come up with a revised policy on contract employment, taking into account the legal concerns raised by the court.
 However, with the High Court’s verdict being clear, it remains to be seen how the state government will respond to the challenge of ensuring job security and fair treatment for contract workers.

 For now, contract employees continue to face the uncertainty of their future, with many hoping that the state government will take steps to address the issue or appeal the court’s ruling.